B1 – Trackside Pit

 The Trackside Pit first appeared in the August 1961 Price List but was scheduled to be made available from September 1961.
 The building was designed to sit on the table or floor adjacent to the Track pieces but unfortunately when including these on a landscaped board the building should have been recessed into the landscaping to keep the relationship with the track level consistent.
 This discrepancy can be easily seen in photographs of some contemporary landscaped track layouts losing some of the realism with the pit counter appearing far too tall.

-Two early prototype Trackside Pit buildings have been discovered, one in White polystyrene and the other in Grey polystyrene.
-These have different pit name board details, the two rear steps are absent as are the raised hinge details to the two rear external boxes.
+Two early prototype Trackside Pit buildings have been discovered, one in White polystyrene and the other in Grey polystyrene with neither having any painting or printed details.
+These have different pit name board details, the two rear steps are absent, as are the raised hinge details to the two rear external boxes.
 For further details and photos of these see article in Newsletter No6.

 B2 – Grandstand